axelrogg/voltpy/README.md

 -   Temperature-dependent tension models.
 -   Wind & ice loading.

+> [!IMPORTANT]
+> All mechanical calculations currently follow **Spanish ITC-LAT 07** only.
+> Other regulations are not yet implemented.

 > [!WARNING]
-> Currently, all calculations follow the Spanish ITC-LAT 07 regulation only.

-Electrical analysis modules will be added in future releases.
+> Electrical analysis modules will be added in future releases.

+## Disclaimer

+Ohmly is an MIT-licensed engineering support tool.

+Mechanical calculations currently follow Spanish ITC-LAT 07 only and must be validated by a qualified engineer.

+See `docs/DISCLAIMER.md` for full details.

 ## Why Use Ohmly?